ghost3344/microservices-demo/README.md

-1> start MYsql server and run db_skeleton.sql query
+1> start MYsql server and run db_skeleton.sql query and set db details in each service env

 2> run npm install in all 5 services